ivaylokenov/MyTested.AspNetCore.Mvc/samples/README.md

 ## Application Samples

  - MusicStore - sample showing how to use MyTested.AspNetCore.Mvc with automatic TestStartup class for unit testing controllers and routes.
-It uses the [official ASP.NET Core MVC sample](https://github.com/aspnet/MusicStore).
+It uses the [official ASP.NET Core MVC sample](https://github.com/aspnet/MusicStore) and [xUnit](http://xunit.github.io/).

 ## Functional Test Samples